willlauer/deep_phonts2/README.md

 - [ ] single character trials

+- [ ] try style loss with several layers, using color images

 images (directory): containing all of the image data that we use as inputs to the model